ACRC/HPC-community-docs/CONTRIBUTING.md

 ### Workflow
 The HPC community documentation project uses the [fork and pull model][fork-and-pull-model] for collaborative development (also known as the [forking workflow][forking-workflow]).
-To develop and contribute changes to the documentation,
+To develop and contribute changes to the documentation:

 * Create a [fork][github-docs-forks] of the [HPC-community-docs GitHub repository][acrc-hpc-community-docs-repo] on GitHub
 * Clone the forked repository onto your local machine